 ^{}Research assistant at The Institute of Economics, Zagreb and PhD student at Johannes Kepler University in Linz.
 Email: zilicivan@gmail.com.
 I would like to thank Rudolf Winter-Ebmer for numerous comments and guidance.
 Also, I thank Christoph Eder, seminar participans at EIZ Zagreb, Internal Labor & Health Seminar in Linz and CINCH Academy in Essen for useful comments.
-All remaning errors are mine.
+Financial support from the Christian Doppler Laboratory on Aging, Health, and the Labor Market is gratefully acknowledged.
+All remaining errors are mine.